-Within the family or community

-Report to your State/Territory child protection body in accordance with the requirements.
+Within the family or community Within the sport Report to your State/Territory child protection body in accordance with the requirements.
+Report to the police or to the relevant State/Territory child protection body as required.
 Report to your local police and internally to the designated contact in your organisation.

-Within the sport

-Report to the police or to the relevant State/Territory child protection body as required.

 You must also report internally to your designated contact in your organisation, who then needs to report to the Integrity Unit, CEO and Board.